 These depictions are done in bas-reliefs style the same as Angkor Wat.
 The main subject of decoration in these galleries is the depiction of horsemen, marching army, elephants, musicians, Angkorian houses, cooking, Chinese merchants, apsara, lingam, and other Hindu gods.

 The stairs leading to the upper levels are slightly confusing to locate because they are slightly hidden and narrow from outside.

 The upper terrace is where the famous “face towers” of the Bayon.
 Each tower has two, three or most commonly four gigantic smiling faces.

-The smaller towers are located along the inner gallery.
+The smaller towers are located along with the inner gallery.
 These towers are built around the central tower which rises 43 meters above the ground.
 Initially, the temple has 49 towers but now only 37 remain.

 There are approximately 200 faces but only some are preserved and due to this, there can be no definitive count.
-Bayon temple is built in the much smaller area in comparison to Angkor Wat.
+Bayon temple is built in a much smaller area in comparison to Angkor Wat.
 Bayon temple is maintained and restored by the Japnese government.

 It’s a tall temple with steep staircases on each side but is closed for climbing.
 There is not much for exploring at The Baphuon.
 Most parts of the temple destroyed due to neglect.